-If you lost your OR traffic ticket, you'll need to contact the district court handling your case.
-After you provide some personal information, the court will be able to provide specific details from your lost traffic ticket.
+If you have a lost traffic ticket, you'll need to contact the Oregon district court handling your case.
+After you provide some personal information, the court will be able to help you find traffic ticket information.

-Several courts handle traffic tickets in Oregon.
-Your ticket might be with a municipal court, a justice court, or even a circuit court.
+To find ticket information, you will need to contact the appropriate Oregon court handling your case.
+Your traffic ticket might be with a municipal court, a justice court, or even a circuit traffic court.

 Start by trying to remember:

-- Where you were when you received the traffic ticket.
+- Where you were when you received the traffic ticket for your moving violation.
 Think of landmarks, local businesses, or any other scenery that might help you or someone else narrow down the location.

-- The law enforcement agency that issued the traffic ticket.
+- The law enforcement agency that issued the ticket for the traffic violation.

-- Whether the ticket was a city- or county-level citation.
+- Whether the traffic ticket was a city- or county-level citation.

-Once you know or have an idea of which court is handling your OR traffic ticket, you can contact them and ask for information regarding your citation.
+Once you know or have an idea of which court is handling your OR traffic citation, you can contact them and ask for information regarding your lost ticket.

 Remember to ask: